willccoates/rshell/README.md

 	-when "exit" is typed, sometimes it will need to be typed twice, but it will still exit -ls -al does not work properly and all other forms of combinations -ls -R does not work at all
+	-can not run files that are in working directory(such as ./a.out)

 =======
 >>>>>>> 530f68e4815a4d19902652cb2f6fda19ef4f6c7b